-July 23, 2012: Looking for the perfect spokesman for its new virtual assistant Siri, Apple turns to the filmmaker behind some of Hollywood’s most violent gangster movies.
+July 23, 2012: Looking for the perfect spokesman for its new virtual assistant Siri, Apple turns to Martin Scorsese, the legendary filmmaker behind some of Hollywood’s most violent gangster movies.

 Previous celebrity-filled ads for Siri featured the likes of Samuel L. Jackson and John Malkovich.
 (An infamous one showed Zooey Deschanel peering out her window during a downpour, then asking Siri whether it was raining.)